-In states where charitable registration regulations require a disclosure statement on written solicitations, be sure to include the disclosure statement on your acknowledgement (such as on written confirmations of pledges) if required.
+In states where charitable registration regulations require a disclosure statement on written solicitations, be sure to include the disclosure statement on your gift/pledge acknowledgement, if required in your state.
 Read more about state charitable registration requirements.

 IRS regulations require that before a donor may claim a tax deduction for a charitable contribution the donor must have a bank record or a written communication from the charitable nonprofit.
 That requirement is why donors expect a nonprofit to provide a receipt for their contribution.
 According to the IRS regulations, the donor is responsible for obtaining the written gift acknowledgment for any single contribution of $250 or more (see IRS Publication 1771).